 “Creativity is the residue of time wasted,” is a quote that has been attributed to Albert Einstein.
 Never heard it before, so I searched and searched, dozens and dozens of pages of Einstein quotes and found nothing even resembling that line.
 The only source of the quote I could find points to a single origin.
 RED FLAG!
 It’s being passed off by an author, who shall remain nameless, in a book he wrote, which won’t be mentioned, and repeated repeatedly in every interview with the author or review of the book.
 It’s astounding how one cute phrase, left unchallenged, and not all that brilliant to begin with, can, in a short few weeks, spread like the magic spell from an endorsement by Oprah.
 (Who also has been known not to fact check.)
 But in my search to verify the erroneous, fabricated quote, I came across a few quotes that are commonly attributed to the famous man.
-(No guarantee of authenticity, but these are much more clever.)
+(No guarantee of authenticity, but at least these are much more clever.)

 “Creativity is intelligence having fun.”

 Having fun.
 Reminds me of the saying attributed to Confucius, “Choose a job you love, and you will never have to work a day in your life.”
 If you’ve spent any time in creative endeavors, the idea of intelligent fun will sing to your muses.

 I can’t discount the importance of knowledge.
 It’s necessary to build ideas and to feed the imagination.
 Knowledge is the food imagination runs on.
 Encyclopedias have huge amounts of knowledge—not one lick of intelligence.
 Knowledge by itself gets us nowhere.
 Intelligence is the application of knowledge through the transformative action of the imagination.
 Yes, we need to daydream.